Wrangler491/DSP3210MPEG/README.md

 - Not tested yet on CPUs > 030

 With thanks to Michael Henke and the source code for delfinampeg.device for Delfina DSP and Stephane Tavenard for MPEGA, both of which provided inspiration for this software

+Converting bitrates and frequencies
+I use ffmpeg for this, which you can run from the command line To convert to mp2: ffmpeg -i <input file> -ar 48000 -ac 2 -ab 128000 -acodec mp2 <output file>

+To convert to mp3 with 96kbps bitrate and 32kHz frequency: ffmpeg -i <input file> -ar 32000 -ac 2 -ab 96000 -acodec libmp3lame <output file>